 Other names of this plant include Sansevieria and “mother-in-law’s tongue“.
-We let your creativity find the reasons why it’s called the latter. 😊 Surprisingly, it’s a member of the Dracaena family and named after Sanseviero, an Italian village.
+We’ll let your creativity find the reasons why it’s called the latter 😊.
+Surprisingly, it’s a member of the Dracaena family and named after Sanseviero, an Italian village.
 Having leaves that are tall, pointed and variegated makes it one of the most bought plant to add style in our homes.

-Moreover, it is also known to filter impurities in the air that come from toilet paper and cleaning agents.
+Moreover, experiments proved it can filter impurities in the air that come from toilet paper and cleaning agents.
 It only requires a little effort from its owner.
 It can tolerate light shade and isn’t a fan of direct sunlight.
 With this you might think it hates heat generators like radiators but not at all.
 Water it only when soil has dried out.

 3. Lucky Bamboo